phoenixframework/phoenix/guides/testing/testing_controllers.md

 ### The `delete` action

-Finally, the last action we will stidy is the `delete` action for JSON.
+Finally, the last action we will study is the `delete` action for JSON.
 Its implementation looks like this:

 ```elixir
 def delete(conn, %{"id" => id}) do